clatonhendricks/OpenAI/DALLetoPPTAddin/README.md

 ### TODO: wish list
 - New settings dialog to set the API & resolution options
-- Options to choose e.g. Resolutions & change costing per resolutions.
-Currently by default its at 256x256 resolution
+- Options to choose e.g. Resolutions & change costing per resolution.
+Currently by default it's at 256x256 resolution
 - Dropdown/checkbox for design styles

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This software is licensed under the GNU GENERAL PUBLIC LICENSE.
+Refer to LICENSE for more details.